skippyr/Teco/README.md

 Terminal.print("(error) Here Be Dragons!".red, via: .error)
 ```

 The styling behavior is further influenced by the booleans `Terminal.shouldApplyColors` and `Terminal.shouldApplyStyles`.
-Modify these variables to implement custom behavior in your software, for example, to allow your user to set its preferences using options:
+Modify these variables to implement custom behavior in your software, for example, to allow your user to set its preferences using options.

 ```swift
 for argument in CommandLine.arguments